Danatts/nvim/README.md

 ### To take into account

-1. You can copy text below to download a standard font for files icons plugin.
+1. You can copy the text below to download a standard font for files icons plugin.

 ```
 mkdir -p ~/.local/share/fonts